crwirth/Bumble-Bot/README.md

 ## Using the program

-Once you run the program from the terminal, and are ready to use the autoswipe feature, call `bot.autoSwipe()` to activate the auto swiping feature.
+Once you execute the program, you can use an interactive shell such as iPython to call `bot.autoSwipe()` and activate the auto swiping feature.

 Enjoy, and have fun!